Twitter warns user growth to slow, beats sales and profit targets

 Twitter said it expected total revenue in the current quarter to be between $940 million and $1.04 billion, compared to estimates of $965.14 million.

+It said it expected “modest impact” from the rollout of Apple Inc’s planned privacy changes to the iOS system.

-Reporting by Elizabeth Culliford in New York and Munsif Vengattil in Bengaluru; Editing by Lisa Shumaker
+Reporting by Elizabeth Culliford in New York, Munsif Vengattil in Bengaluru and Sheila Dang in Dallas; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.